Morton J. Marcus speaks at Trine University

 ANGOLA — Who knew that statistics and data could be entertaining, maybe even make a crowd of people laugh while thinking about what the numbers really mean?

-That’s exactly what Morton J. Marcus showed a room full of Trine University students and community members Wednesday night during an hour-plus presentation.
+That’s exactly what Morton J. Marcus showed a room full of Trine University students and community members Nov.
+13 during an hour-plus-long presentation.

-In addition to being an economist, Marcus writes a weekly newspaper column, “Eye on the Pie,” that appears in this newspaper and others across the Midwest.
+In addition to being an economist, Marcus writes a weekly newspaper column, “Eye on the Pie,” that appears in newspapers across the Midwest.

 He also taught economics at Indiana University for 33 years, served as director for the Indiana Business Research Center in the Kelley School of Business at IU, has been involved in local and state economic development since 1970 and has served nine Indiana governors as an advisor on taxation and economic development.